 Applying for a Federal Housing Administration Loan

 The FHA’s Title 1 loans offer amounts up to $25,000 for single home families hoping to make improvements.
-They also have a special program called the FHA PowerSaver Home Energy Retrofit Loan Pilot Program for renovations aimed at increasing a home’s energy efficiency—which might be of interest if you’re purchasing high performance windows.
+They also have a special program called the FHA PowerSaver Home Energy Retrofit Loan Pilot Program for renovations aimed at increasing a home’s energy efficiency—which might be of interest if you’re purchasing high performance energy efficient windows.

 - Loans typically have lower interest rates.
 A loan from the FHA typically has a fair market interest rate for your area, which is a lot lower than a credit card would.